Integrable sigma models with complex and generalized complex structures

 Therefore, the integrable sigma model with a complex structure on the Heisenberg Lie group $\mathbf{H_{4}}$ is equivalent to the integrable perturbed $WZW$ sigma model.
-It's worth noting that our model (\ref{cse}) bears a resemblance to the model $R_{V}$ (with $\rho=0$) discussed in \cite{EP}, albeit with different group representations.
+It's worth noting that our model (\ref{cse}) is the same as Yang-Baxter deformation of the $WZW$ model of Heisenberg Lie group $\mathbf{H}_{4}$ (case $VII$ with $\rho=\eta=0$) of table 1 of ref \cite{EP}.

 \textbf{d)} As another example, we construct (\ref{smg}) model on six-dimensional Lie group $\mathbf{G_{6,23}}$.
 The $g_{6,23}$ Lie algebra have the following commutations \cite{MO,RS}: